WebApiContrib/WebAPIContrib.Core/src/WebApiContrib.Core.Formatter.Csv/README.md

 <strong>Notes</strong>

 The implementation of the InputFormatter and the OutputFormatter classes are specific for a list of simple classes with only properties.
-If you require or use more complex classes, these implementations need to be changed.
+If you require or use more complex classes, these implementations need to be changed (or use fluent formatters).

 <strong>Links</strong>